Maung Ko

-Maung Ko is a member of State Administration Council of Myanmar.
-He was a former chief minister of Mandalay Region.
+Maung Ko is a former member of State Administration Council of Myanmar.
+He has also been a former chief minister of Mandalay Region.
 He has served as chairman of Mandalay Region Administration Council, sub-council of State Administration Council, from 2 February 2021 to 1 August 2021.
 He is also a patron of the Mandalay Region Chamber of Commerce and Industry (MRCCI).

-Chairman and Chief Minister
+Political career

-He was appointed as the chairman of Mandalay Region Administration Council by SAC Chairman Min Aung Hlaing.
-On 1 August 2021, the State and Region Administration Councils are dissolved and State and Region Governments are reformed.
-Maung Ko was appointed as the head of Mandalay Region Government and became the 3rd Chief Minister of Mandalay Region.
+He was appointed the chairman of Mandalay Region Administration Council by SAC Chairman Min Aung Hlaing.
+On 1 August 2021, the State and Region Administration Councils were dissolved and the State and Region Governments were reformed.
+Maung Ko was appointed the head of Mandalay Region Government and became the 3rd Chief Minister of Mandalay Region.

-U.S. sanctions
+US sanctions

 On 10 December 2021, the U.S. Department of the Treasury added Maung Ko to its Specially Designated Nationals (SDN) list.
-Individuals on the list have their assets blocked and U.S. persons are generally prohibited from dealing with them.
+Individuals on the list have their assets blocked and U.S. citizens are generally prohibited from doing business with them.